-The past 8 weeks have been an absolute whirlwind.
+The past eight weeks have been an absolute whirlwind.
 It is the first time in quite a while that I am able to sit at home and have the time and space to reflect and plan ahead.
-These past 2 months mark the first time that I have been able to work full time since I went professional as a photographer/film maker in 2013.
+These past two months mark the first time that I have been able to work full time since I went professional as a photographer/film maker in 2013.
 I have not been able to dedicate my time fully to photography/filming work until this summer when I passed my PhD exam.
 Looking in from the outside, this might be hard to believe but I have only worked part-time so I could dedicate myself to finishing the PhD which has resulted in having to turn away a lot of work & income over the years.
 This has been very difficult & I want to thank all those who have kept faith in me.

 Since starting to work full time just 8 weeks ago, I have been on assignments for Patagonia & Lululemon and have been working on Mount Kinabalu, in the far reaches of China and in the Gobi Desert.
 I am buzzing about new adventures that await over the coming year including the release of a new film called ‘Rungkopi’, & to continue working on some races including the Hong Kong Four Trails Ultra Challenge and others that I have had a close relationship with over the years plus some new exciting races.
 There are some changes including not shooting the next 9 Dragons race and taking on more filming work over the next year.
 For the first time in a very long while, I am brimming with enthusiasm and hunger for what lies ahead.